linuxkay/yogurt/README.md

 2020/06/29 Tried nginx optimization.
 Writing access_log off causes score drop like 50->39 in google insights.
 It supposed to increase web site performance.

+2020/07/03 Fixed Letsnecrypt renew issue.
+It turned out updating IPv6 to DDNS service made unable to resolve DNS in Letsencrypt.
+Writing 0:0:0:0:0:0:0:0 and Stop IPv6 updater made it fixed.

 ## Licence
 [MIT]